A reader's fiance thinks he's found a loophole, and he might be right.

 There’s no single statute of limitation on debt.
 There are 50 of them — one for each state, and they’re all very different.
-That’s only the beginning of the complexity, which is why I made this short video to explain it…
+That’s only the beginning of the complexity, which is why I made the short video below to explain it.

 To learn more about this topic, check out Debt.com’s special report, How Long Can Debt Collectors Chase Me? — which includes an interactive map that lets you check out each state’s rules.
 The last paragraph is one of the most important: Just because the statute of limitations frees you from any legal action, it doesn’t free you from debt collectors still coming after you.

 Those collectors will still try to wear you down until you pay something.
 That’s legal, but harassment is not.
 What constitutes harassment?
 Check out our special section, Collector Harassment Basics.

 As with any complex topic that carries expensive consequences, I suggest you consult one of Debt.com’s certified credit counselors at 1-800-810-0989.
 They can walk you through the details and even suggest other novel and legal ways to get out of debt.

 Have a debt question?